jmarkowski/keyloggerd/README.md

 This project is a work in progress, and so there are still several things I'd like to do:

-* Add timestamps
 * Add support for a conf file to configure key sequences
-* Add ability to tell if capslock is enabled or not
 * Setup with autotools